Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 [Comment: This can be read as the Barrow-wight celebrating his success in preparing the dead bodies of the hobbits for the end of time and the coming of Melkor with the Dagor Dagorath.
 It is also a homily to Sauron and the Witch King, the masters of the Barrow-wights.]

-He then decides instead to save his friends.
+- He then decides instead to save his friends, rather than make use of the One Ring.

-Ted Nasmith, Under the Spell of the Barrow-wight.
+Under the Spell of the Barrow-wight.
+Artist: Ted Nasmith.

 Ho!
 Tom Bombadil, Tom Bombadillo!